check-spelling/cassandra/src/java/org/apache/cassandra/utils/bytecomparable/ByteComparable.md

 The (rather technical) paragraphs below detail the encoding we have chosen for the various types.
 For simplicity we only discuss the bidirectional `OSS42` version of the translation.
-The implementations in code of the various mappings are in the releavant `AbstractType` subclass.
+The implementations in code of the various mappings are in the relevant `AbstractType` subclass.

 ### Desired properties